lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 print mRNA
 ```

-Q: what are we removing from the input line, and why?
+Question: what are we removing from the input line, and why?

-Q: One of the things that have been left for you to fill out is something after the name of the list in the for loop.
+Question: One of the things that have been left for you to fill out is something after the name of the list in the for loop.
 What have we left out here?
 And, most importantly, why?

-Q: after we have translated the DNA string, we will want to print it out to a new file, with the original heading.
+Question: after we have translated the DNA string, we will want to print it out to a new file, with the original heading.
 Where would we find that, and how could we store that for later?

 ## Translate proteins